We judge doctors not by their own health, but by the health of their customers - their patients.

 Compare that with 2,800 bankers in London took home more than £1m (US$1.6) in 2009.

 Then compare the bankers with the ATP tennis players.
 The amount of prize money earned in 2011 up to the end of July by the 1,800th ranked player (close to the last in the list) was US$519.
 Five hundred and nineteen dollars.

 To earn that US$519, the player was 1,000 places higher than one of those 2,800 City bankers paid £1m or more.

 Of course, bankers’ pay could be cut to a fraction of what it is now, and they would have nowhere to go.
 The reality is that bankers look after themselves first.
 Moderating pay policies won’t happen without outside intervention.

 There is a precedent.
 The law discourages individuals from mugging people in the streets and burglarising citizens’ houses.
 Excessive fees and charges, which pay for excessive bankers pay, are no different from mugging and burglary.
 Pinching citizens’ property, in the form of their savings and investments: up to 50% of a working lifetime’s saving into a pension can go in charges.

 In the end, bankers can’t keep up their pay alone.
 It needs a combination of the cupidity of other bankers, the cowardliness of politicians, and the complicity of regulators.

-And, perhaps most of all, the apathy of the rest of us.
+And, perhaps most of all, the complacency of the rest of us.

 The “Arab Awakening”, ordinary people protesting in the streets, brought down in months oppressive regimes that had lasted decades.
 How about a “Ripped-Off Briton awakening”?

-Dealing with excessive pay in the financials services would be a victory against rip-offs across Britain in every sector.
+Dealing with excessive pay in the financial services would be a victory against rip-offs across Britain in every sector.